jezza64/jbnotes/Crypto_Etherium_Blockchain_developer_boot_camp.md

 HTTP vs HTTPS: Be careful with the https vs http domain.
 Remix stores edited files in local storage of the browser.
 If your smart contracts are suddenly gone, look at the protocol.
 In this course we work with http, not https.
 This is especially important later when we do private blockchains which require CORS to be setup correctly.

 SPDX License identifier: license under which smart contract published.
 pragma: tells the compiler which version of solidity (pre-compiler statement).
+It follows the SemVer versioning standard. ^0.8.1 means >=0.8.1 and <0.9.0.

 ## Solidity